JulianEgbert/MMM-LeagueOfLegends/README.md

 ## Display Elements

 Here is an overview of all the supported display elements.
-They are either just a name or an object with `name` and `config` for optional configurations.
+They are an object with `name` and `config` (*optional*) for configurations.
 If no config is provided, default values will be used.

 | Option        | Description
 |---------------|-----------